 Sparkling Wine Stopper

-This specific sparkling wine stopper is another one of the gifts for wine lovers that he or she may not already have and is very inexpensive.
+This specific sparkling wine stopper is another one of the gifts for sparkling wine lovers that he or she may not already have and is very inexpensive.
 And it WORKS.
 My husband makes a lot of cocktails that call for a splash of bubbles.
 So when he opens a bottle of bubbly and only uses a bit, we top it with this wine stopper, then twist.
 You can get a good few weeks out of a bottle this way, and when you re-open it, it pops with as much gusto as the original cork, maintaining those bubbles.
 I highly recommend it.

 Wine Bottle Chiller

-One of our favorite restaurants in Martha’s Vineyard serves bottles of rose in a chilled marble decanter.
-It’s so memorable to us that I found one for my husband to keep at home.
-It’s a great price point for a gift that appears very high-end, and you can wrap it with a nice bottle inside and a bow on top.
+One of our favorite restaurants in Martha's Vineyard serves bottles of rose in a chilled marble cooler.
+It's so memorable to us that I found one for my husband to keep at home.
+It's a great price point for a gift that appears very high-end, and you can wrap it with a nice bottle inside and a bow on top.

 Boxed Wine Dispenser

 We like to keep a box of wine around the house for those times when you really want a few sips but don't want to open a bottle.
 But, these boxes look so unpresentable on the countertop!
 Enter the boxed wine dispenser with stainless steel and a pressurized mechanism inside to dispense your "cheap" wine in a much nicer way.
 It always gets compliments and questions from our friends!

 This wine filter is the only item on this list I have not yet tried, but it is on my wish list and I have heard great things about it's ability to remove headache-causing sulfites from wine, from which I suffer.